bitcoin/bitcoin/doc/guide-startmany.md

 From the menu select Tools => Debug Console

-If you want to review your masternode.conf setting before starting the MasterNodes, issue the following in the Debug Console:
+If you want to review your masternode.conf setting before starting the ThroNes, issue the following in the Debug Console:

 ```masternode list-conf```